Our buying at auction guide

 Arrange a viewing

-For your convenience, we offer 360° video tours for the majority of properties so you can take a look around and get an idea of the property before viewing it in person.
-We include as many properties as possible on our viewing schedule with the times and dates listed in the catalogue, on our website, Rightmove, Zoopla and OnTheMarket.
+For your convenience, we offer 360° video tours for the majority of properties so you can take a look around and get an idea of the property before attending in person.
+We include as many properties as possible on our viewing schedule with the times and dates listed on our website, Rightmove, Zoopla and OnTheMarket.
 You don’t need to make an appointment to attend these viewings – you can just turn up on the advertised time and day.
-Our staff are at each property for a maximum of 30 minutes before moving on to the next appointment, so please ensure you arrive on time.
+Our staff are at each property for 15 minutes before moving on to the next appointment, so please ensure you arrive on time.

 If a property states by appointment, please contact us on (0121) 312 1212 to confirm the arrangements.
 However, please note that not all properties are available to view, particularly investment properties or properties in serious/dangerous states of disrepair, video tours will also not be available for these lots which you purchase at your own risk.